DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-21-withdrawing-an-application-iteration-3.md

 ### Changing the ‘withdraw offer’ flow

-At the moment the ‘withdraw offer’ flow will end the application and give any feedback to the candidate.
+At the moment the ‘withdraw offer’ flow will end the application and send feedback to the candidate.

-But ‘withdraw application’ now gives users the same functionality.
+But the ‘withdraw application’ flow now gives users the same functionality.
 It’s confusing to give users 2 methods to achieve the same thing.

 We also know that some users expect ‘withdraw offer’ to undo the offer rather than end the application.
-So we want to consider changing the ‘withdraw offer’ flow so that it undoes the offer rather than ending the application.
+So we want to consider changing the ‘withdraw offer’ flow so that it cancels the offer without ending the application.

 ### Moving the ‘withdraw application’ link

-Since ‘withdraw application’ gives users a way to end an application no matter the status, we want to consider moving the link to the top to make it accessible from any page of the application.
+Since the ‘withdraw application’ flow gives users a way to end an application no matter the status, we want to consider moving the link to the top to make it accessible from any page of the application.

 ### Removing the need to confirm a deferred offer

+When we initially added the flow for deferring an offer, we added a step that meant providers would have to confirm the deferred offer at the start of the next recruitment cycle.

+This was because the course may not be available in the next recruitment cycle.

+We intended providers to confirm all deferred offers at the start of the next recruitment cycle without speaking to the candidate.

+But in reality many providers contact the candidate before confirming their deferred offer in order to make sure they take up their place.

-An offer is legally binding, even if it’s deferred.
+This is at odds with the fact that an accepted offer is legally binding, even if deferred.

-We currently ask users to confirm deferred offers in case the course is no longer available.
-We could instead automatically confirm deferred offers if the case is available in the new recruitment cycle.
+Instead of asking users to confirm the deferred offer, we want to consider automatically confirm deferred offers if the course is available in the next recruitment cycle.

 ### Asking candidates to confirm that they want to take up their deferred offer

-We could ask candidates whether they still want to study the course at the start of the new recruitment cycle.
+After deferring an offer, some candidates fall out of contact or decide not to take up their offer.

+Instead of getting providers to contact the candidate, we want to consider letting providers send out requests to the candidate to confirm their deferred offer during the next recruitment cycle.